Granata-R/DOT-IOT-Log-Explorer/README.md

 In our workflow, the AccuSleep viewer is used for manual sleep classification not requiring EMG.
 Mobility epochs, as defined in the **Movement** tab, can be automatically classified as wakefulness.

-Once the data is saved, this edited version generates a *Sleep* folder (in the same folder of the original *.txt* file) where the sleep labels are saved.
-These leep labels can be loaded on the main GUI to analyze what happens during wakefulness, REM, NREM.
+The sleep labels can be then loaded on the main GUI and used to analyze what happens during wakefulness, REM, NREM.

 **What if I don't have the EMG?**
 A recent paper by H. Osanai et al<sup>[2]</sup> showed that it is possible to extract a simulated EMG from LFPs.